 Getting Help for Bulimia and Mental Health Disorders

 Once someone notices the signs of bulimia, the next step is getting help.
 Through the top bulimia treatment center North Carolina offers, clients can learn more about the signs of bulimia in teens and get help.
-Often, people with bulimia also develop co-occurring disorders like substance abuse or depression.
+Often, people with bulimia also develop co-occurring disorders like substance use or depression.
 Because of this, the best treatment centers will offer support for a variety of different disorders.

 - Cognitive-behavioral therapy